-Vitamix, Ninja, and Blendtec are among the top brands in the market today.
-If your blender is getting quite rusty, you wouldn’t have to scour through the internet to get the most bang for your buck.
-We’ve already gathered the best deals from Amazon, Walmart, and Best Buy so you’ll simply have to choose the model that best suits your needs or budget.
-Those who want to get into juicing might want to browse through our roundup of juicers on sale.
+When you own one of the best new model blenders, you can create a wide range of smoothies, meals and dishes, appetizers to desserts.
+Single-serve blenders are a solid option when you make personalized or small batches.
+Vitamix, Ninja, and Blendtec are among the top blender brands.
+If your blender is wearing out, or if you just want a more powerful and feature-rich model, you don’t have to scour through the internet to get the most bang for your buck.
+We’ve already gathered the best deals from Amazon, Walmart, Best Buy, and other merchants so can simply choose the model that best suits your needs or budget.
+If you are into juicing, you can also browse through our roundup of juicer deals.

-Today’s best deals:
+Today’s best blender deals:

 What kind of blender do you need?

 While all blenders do a decent job of simplifying the process of mixing and breaking down fruits and vegetables, there are several types of blenders.
 Knowing how you intend to use a blender will help you choose those features and functions that matter to you.